Elevators Are Not the Villain — Blogs

 But as one might expect given Manhattan’s high-rise reputation, the least infected parts of Manhattan are elevator-dominated.
 Eight Manhattan zip codes have fewer than 900 infections per 100,000, and five of them are in the downtown Manhattan Community Districts 1, 2 and 3.
 In District 1, only 5.5 percent of all buildings are residential, and 4.7 percent have elevators; in other words, over 80 percent of residential buildings have elevators.
 In District 2 (a bit further north and west) there are more walk-up buildings: but even here half the residential buildings (13.5 percent, where 26.8 percent of all buildings are residential) have elevators.
 In District 3 to the east, 23.3 percent of all buildings are residential elevator buildings, and 7.8 are walk-ups; because only 0.2 percent of buildings are houses, this means almost 3/4 of all residential buildings have elevators.
 In other words, the least infected neighborhoods in New York have many, many more elevator buildings than do the most infected neighborhoods.

 Of course, this analysis is subject to (at least) two qualifications.
 First of all, community districts do not overlap precisely with zip codes; if I had more data I could look at neighborhoods with more precision.
 Second, I do not pretend to make an “all else being equal” analysis; the high-infection neighborhoods tend not only to be poorer than downtown Manhattan, but also have much bigger household sizes.
 No zip code in downtown Manhattan has over 2.25 persons her household.
 By contrast, the most heavily infected zip code has 3.92 persons per household, and the majority of the higher-infection zip codes have over 3 persons per household.
-(More people living in house, of course, means more possible sources of infection.)* So I do not think that I have proved that elevators are completely irrelevant to COVID-19- only that they are almost completely irrelevant.
+(More people living in your house, of course, means more possible sources of infection.)* So I do not think that I have proved that elevators are completely irrelevant to COVID-19- only that they are almost completely irrelevant.

-*I note that some people debunk all New York-related data by claiming that Manhattanites, and only Manhattanites, have left town and are infections that are recorded in other jurisdiction.
+*I note that some people debunk all New York-related data by claiming that Manhattanites, and only Manhattanites, have left town and are getting infections that are recorded in other jurisdiction.
 In this post, I show why this claim is not supported by data.
 It also defies common sense, since the people who can move most easily (young people with parents in the suburbs) are less likely to have symptoms of COVID-19 and thus less likely to be tested and diagnosed no matter where they lived.